 Similar to Decluttr, Gazelle puts each device it receives through a 30-point inspection before listing it.
 Every device purchased from Gazelle comes with a 30-day return policy for a full refund.

 Anyone can sign up for a Swappa account and buy or sell used devices.
-But unlike, say Craigslist, Swappa requires sellers to take several photos of the device with the listing number visible in each one.
-The photos need to show the overall condition of the phone, including a functioning display.
+But unlike, say Craigslist, Swappa requires sellers to take several photos of the device with a unique listing number visible in each picture.
+The photos also need to show the overall condition of the phone, including a functioning display.

 Alternatively, you can list your old gadgets on Swappa to try and squeeze a little more money out of potential buyers.